 Big totes are great for big jobs, but sometimes, a compact purse is all you need.
 This little zip pouch has room to hold the necessities plus a little extra.
 Fold down the top, sling it over your shoulder, and you’re good to go.

-Often seen in woven straw, crocheted yarn or macrame, vintage style round handle bags like this are a classic.
+Often seen in woven straw, crocheted yarn or macrame, round handle bags like this one are a vintage classic.
 Our pleated, semi-circle design features a soft upholstery fabric with a large, bold motif.
 Includes a free pattern.

-For this unique shoulder bag, a purchased skinny belt becomes the strap and a large, monochromatic embroidered medallion adorns the front pocket as well as the lining pocket, creating a secret pop of pretty on the inside.
+A purchased skinny belt becomes the strap on this unique shoulder bag, and a large, monochromatic embroidered medallion adorns the front pocket as well as the lining pocket, creating a secret pop of pretty on the inside.

 The beauty of ribbons always makes a statement.
 When paired with solid color fabric, they get others talking as well.
 This small shoulder bag features a full flap created from seven gorgeous Jacquard ribbons stitched side-by-side.

-This simple box tote adds eye-catching yarn wrapped handles and hand stitched accents for a pop of bold color – from fiery red to fresh green to golden yellow – against a natural background.
-It’s a fast + easy technique.
+Our simple box tote adds eye-catching yarn wrapped handles + hand stitched accents for a pop of bold Summer color against a solid background.
+We chose fiery red, fresh green, and golden yellow.
+It’s surprisingly easy.

-This soft shoulder bag is fast and easy but with a very stylish finish.
+Our soft shoulder bag is beginner friendly but with a very stylish finish.
 The cool strap-and-tassel closure is a look we spotted on some of the trendiest designer bags.
 To get the signature slouch, look for a very fine wale corduroy.

 Light/dark – they say opposites attract, and that is at the core of this gorgeous two-tone tote.
-The striking contrast gives the project a modern look with a sleek simplicity that sets off the real leather handles, the bag’s focal point.
+The striking contrast gives the project a modern look with a sleek simplicity that sets off the focal point: real leather handles.